fetchai/agents-aea/docs/aries-cloud-agent-demo.md

 All messages from an AEA to an ACA are http requests (using `http_client` connection).

-All messages from an AEA to another AEA are via the `oef` connection.
+All messages from an AEA to another AEA utilise the `oef` communication network accessed via the `oef` connection.

 All messages initiated from an ACA to an AEA are webhooks (using `webhook` connection).